image

 A word of caution: one of the rings on the ring mechanism didn't match up exactly so I tried to bend it into place.
 And it snapped off because the metal is very thin at the base.

 The simpler Wanderings ring binder has 19mm rings and is lighter and smaller.
-So it is my field sketchbook, and goes everywhere in my bag.
+So it is perfect as a portable field sketchbook.
+But I couldn't find it on Amazon when I checked recently, so maybe it's discontinued.

 Photo from the Amazon website

-By the way, this ring binder had a fold-over flap that I didn't need, so I carefully cut it off.
-I also removed an elastic band that was to keep it closed.
+By the way, this Wanderings ring binder had a fold-over flap that I didn't need.
+Since the stitching did not extend to the flap, I carefully cut the flap off.
+I also removed an elastic band that kept it closed.

 I mentioned above that I also made some very simple ring binders that consisted of a single piece of leather and a ring mechanism which is fastened by screws.